 in order of appearance

-HOWARD L. SACKS and JUDY ROSE SACKS
+John SULLIVAN Howard L. SACKS and Jody ROSE SACKS

 archival footage and photographs